sbreiler/laravel-localization/README.md

 * numbers
 * currencies
 ### Features
-* reliable: the heavy lifting of formating numbers and currency is done by the php extentions `intl`
+* reliable: the heavy lifting of formatting numbers and currency is done by the php extensions `intl`

 ## Installation *(through github for now)*
 Put this repository in your `composer.json`: